Tasted in Moulin à Vent with Brice Laffond, pictured with Jean-Jacques Parinet, 03 February 2020.

 All from the higher slopes with gravels but below is very limestone.

 Lower slopes, a limestone plateau that has a 1er cru notation.
-As the name really stony limestone here.
+As the name, a really stony limestone here.

 The largest parcel and oldest vines of this selection – about 70 years old.
 Higher on the slope, more exposed, facing east, south-east, some clay that ‘sticks’ here but with small stones in.
 Elevage with 50% barrel.